-After the success of the inaugural night race in 2016, the Race 5 night race returns in 2017 as the finale!
-A fantastic night race around the Yarra Trails race in Kew followed by a massive post event party at the Studley Park Boathouse immediately afterwards.
+The Race 5 NIGHT RACE returns in 2018 as the finale - but at a NEW START/FINISH AREA - Yarra Bend!!
+And a NEW date...
+SATURDAY 6 OCTOBER!
+A fantastic night race around the Yarra Trails in Kew followed by a massive post event party immediately afterwards.

 This is an INCREDIBLE RACE EXPERIENCE as all runners light up the trail with your own (head) torch and weave along the flowing, non-technical trails in a long line of light.

 The short, medium and long course races will be conducted in the same way as at the other race locations with a single mass start for each distance, but all runners will be carrying a torch allowing you to follow the trails and the reflective course markings.
-The courses remain the same as 2016 (and as raced in the original race 1 at Studley Park) so all returning runners will be familiar with the trail, challenges and rewards; whilst also giving peace of mind and comfort for those new to night running.
+The courses are slightly adjusted from 2016 and 2017 due to the change in start/finish location, but follow almost identical courses - giving peace of mind and comfort for those new to night running.

 There is a great sense of unity in night running!
 Get set to light up the trails as one big line of luminescence...

 "Great atmosphere!
 I was adrenalin fueled all the way in the dark." - Emma Ritson (2016 participant)

 If you have not been night running with a head torch before then get ready for one of the most memorable runs of your life as you race along the trails in a completely new way.

 You’ll find that night running is truly a sensory experience where all your senses are turned to high-alert as you explore the wilderness without the benefits of full day light to show the way.
 You’ll notice that your hearing turns up and you will hear all sorts of new sounds (like the birds in the trees and the crickets in the grass), you’ll fully zone into the trail and focus on each and every foot strike as you feel yourself almost flying through the darkness around you.